Direct investing vs active financial advice

-- Risk and returns – generally speaking, most investors do not understand all of the risks associated with a specific investment.
-Each investment option such as stocks, bonds, and various funds come with their own risk.
+Risk and returns – generally speaking, most investors do not understand all of the risks associated with a specific investment.
+Each investment option such as stocks, bonds, and various funds comes with its own risk.
 While no investment is risk-free, understanding the more intricate calculations that go into determining risk is something a qualified investment adviser can help with.
 For most investors, trying to calculate risk is not always an easy process.

-- Tax implications – nearly every financial transactions carries with it some type of tax implication.
+Tax implications – nearly every financial transaction carries with it some type of tax implication.
 Expats, for example, could find themselves paying thousands of pounds more annually in tax liabilities if their portfolio is not properly managed.
-In some cases, taking a financial loss can be beneficial to help reduce a tax burden, but for those who are managing their portfolios without the guidance of an adviser, they may not know when to take advantage of these opportunities.
+In some cases, taking a financial loss can be beneficial to help reduce a tax burden, but those who are managing their portfolios without the guidance of an adviser, may not know when to take advantage of these opportunities.